CANTUS-Project/api/source/resource_types.rst

 - A resource's "id" field may be prefixed with an identifier indicating which database the holds the resources's authoritative copy.
-- The same "id" may or may not refer to "the same" resource when served by a different deployment of a CANTUS server application.
-That is, the CANTUS API does not guarantee uniqueness of "id" values across deployments.
+- The same "id" may or may not refer to "the same" resource when served by a different deployment of a Cantus server application.
+That is, the Cantus API does not guarantee uniqueness of "id" values across deployments.

 Simple Record Types